Reaching 30 Countries by 30

 I don’t know what the future holds or where I’ll end up, but I’m excited about the unknown ahead.
 Even if you do not have the same goal I did I hope I’ve inspired you to want to travel and see more of this beautiful world that we live in.
 I’d love to hear about where you’re planning to go next in the comments!

-Make sure you’re following me on Instagram and TikTok for more up to date content on where I’m at and where I’m going next.
-If you haven’t already, join my email list so you know about any new posts before anyone else.
-Until then…
+Make sure you’re following me on Instagram, TikTok, and YouTube for more up to date content on where I’m at and where I’m going next.
+If you haven’t already, join my email list so you know about my new adventures, general travel updates and more before anyone else!

 Viaja more y live más,